Junzhepiao/movie_ux/README.md

 # Movie_UX

-Movie_UX is a simple single web application that uses React.js to implement
+Movie_UX is a simple single web application that uses React.js to implement.
-- search movie data from OMDB API.
-- add movie to my list.
-- remove movie from my list.
-- display message when list full.
+User can search movies by movie title and add/remove any movies to Nominate List.

 ## Technical requirements